Trying to write Korean names in English seems simple—until you look closer

 Hong Gil Dong

-According to government rules on writing Korean names in English, the third option is not viable.
+According to government rules on how to write Korean names in English, the third option is not viable.
 Given names are to be written as one word or hyphenated.
 But remember that I started this post by talking about the Olympics.

-While watching the Korean athletes, of course their family names to appear on their uniforms.
+While watching the Korean athletes, of course, their surnames appear on their uniforms.
 Sometimes their full given name accompanies it.
 Other times, initials accompany the family name.

-Further complicating the matter, the two syllables are usually based on Chinese characters and have individual meanings.
+Each syllable is usually based on a Chinese character with its own meaning.
 For example, my wife’s name means “beautiful person,” and my son’s name means “talented one.”
 Given names are essentially two words or ideas—but they are always used together as a unit.
-You would never refer to Hong Gil-dong as Gil or Dong, even if you were best friends.
+Even if you were best friends, you would never refer to Hong Gil-dong as Gil or Dong.

-Checking out the Wikipedia page listing all the Korean athletes yielded somewhat different results.
+The Wikipedia page listing all the Korean athletes yielded somewhat different results.
 Most of the given names on this page are hyphenated names (Gil-dong).
-With one glaring exception—the roster for the rugby sevens team.
+There’s one glaring exception—the roster for the rugby sevens team.
 All their given names appear as two words (Gil Dong).
 About half the given names for the rugby sevens players appear as two words on the Olympic roster page.
 The other half appear as one word.

 But I’ve been watching a fair amount of the Olympics.
 And I’ve noticed some oddities when it comes to given names and the use of initials.